olenski42/LDrawConverter/README.md

 ## TODO
 - support for other export formats supported by the fbx sdk(obj, collada)
 - set export settings without recompiling
+- mesh optimizing
   - remove occluded studs
-- remove occluded faces alltogether
+  - remove occluded vertices alltogether
 - more accurate materials
 - face smoothing
 - edge beveling
 - advanced edge beveling with detection to avoid leaving gaps
 - using submodel names for automatic rigging (minifigurines, vehecles, ...)
-- add bones for connections
+- add bones for connectors
-- make unreal use correct materials (emission, transparency, ...), not just the color data
+- make unreal use correct materials (emission, transparency, ...), not just the raw color

 ## Troubleshooting
 - if there are missing files try to dig around in the ldraw library that came with your ldraw file editor and copy paste the missing file into your unofficial ldraw library folder (in part/ or p/ accordingly)